-Restaurant style gyros can't be beat.
-The homemade version of gyro meat captures the general flavor and texture as best as possible without a rotisserie.
+Restaurant style Greek gyros can't be beat.
+This homemade version of gyro meat captures the general flavor and texture as best as possible without a rotisserie or industrial processing equipment.

 Recipe